 - 90% of information transmitted to the brain is visual, and visuals are processed 60,000X faster in the brain than text.

 - Visual content drives engagement.
 In fact, just one month after the introduction of Facebook timeline for brands, visual content — photos and videos — saw a 65% increase in engagement.

 I personally believe images and pictures not only help with branding, but I think they help at converting traffic too!

-I am a rather, well, abstract image person.
+I am a rather, well, an abstract image person myself.
 What I mean is that I do not want to have stock photos of the guy or gal with the head set on when publishing a piece on cold calling.